haddocking/powerfit/README.md

 |Windows          | Yes        | Fail      | No  |

 The GPU version has been tested on:
-NVIDIA GeForce GTX680 and AMD Radeon 7730M for Linux
+NVIDIA GeForce GTX 680 and AMD Radeon HD 7730M for Linux